DjikstraCS/CTF-Write-Ups/README.md

 # CTF Write-Ups
 A collection of write-ups for CTF challenges I've solved.

+The Python script is giving Obsidian Markdown files GitHub compatibility by fixing image paths.

 ---
 ## CTF Quality Tools:
 My personal collection of great CTF tools.